Skip to content

 We are proud to be an official partner of the Detroit Lions®.
 We share common values including a commitment to hard work and grit in service to our clients and the community.

-Don’t wait to get the help you deserve!
-Fill out the form below and take the first step toward justice.
-As Michigan’s most experienced personal injury law firm, we’ve helped thousands of people just like you get the compensation they deserve.
-Your consultation is always free, and with our No Fee Guarantee®, you won’t pay us anything until we win your case.
+Put our three generations of experience to work for you.
+Don't wait to get the help you need!
+As Michigan's most experienced personal injury law firm, we've helped thousands of people just like you get the compensation they deserve.
+Your consultation is always free, and, with our No Fee Guarantee®, you won't pay anything until we win your case.

 Consent